 Cleaning Your Mouth

-Do not clean the teeth next to the healing toogh socket for the rest of the day.
-You should, however brush and floss your other teeth well and begin cleaning the teeth next to the healing tooth socket the next day.
+Do not clean the teeth next to the healing tooth socket for the rest of the day.
+You should, however, brush and floss your other teeth well and begin cleaning the teeth next to the healing tooth socket the next day.
 You can also brush your tongue.
 This will help get rid of the bad breath and unpleasant taste that are common after an extraction.

 The day after the extraction, gently rinse your mouth with warm salt water (half a teaspoon salt in an 8oz. glass of warm water) after meals to keep food particles out of the extraction site.
 Try not to rinse your mouth vigorously, as this may loosen the blood clot.
 If you have hypertension, discuss with your dentist whether you should rinse with salt water.
 Avoid using a mouthwash during this early healing period unless your dentist advises you to do so.